microchip-pic-avr-examples/dspic33c-power-board-visualizer-v2-demo/README.md

 ```
 PBV_V2_demo.X
  │   main.c                             --> System Initialize and invokes the scheduler
- │   main_tasks.c                       --> All processes are defined as tasks, and invoked in main_tasks.c
+ │   main_tasks.c                       --> All processes are defined as tasks, and invoked in main_tasks.
  │
  ├───mcc_generated_files                --> These drivers are generated from MCC.
 Each folder represents a peripheral
  │   ├───can
  │   ├───crc
- │   ├───system                         --> All system settings including oscillator
+ │   ├───system                         --> All system settings including clock settings and pinout macros
  │   ├───timer
  │   └───uart
  └───sources                            --> All the files on top of MCC drivers/Peripheral Initialization